 Honda’s battery electric cars in Europe, USA & China

-Honda Motor Company currently has four pure electric vehicles on sale globally, the Honda e hatchback in Europe and Japan and the Dongfeng-Honda X-NV & M-NV, and the GAC-Honda VE-1 SUVs in China.
-The SUVs are technically pure electric variants of the previous-gen Honda HR-V but don’t use the Honda badge.
+Honda Motor Company currently has four pure electric vehicles in showrooms globally, the Honda e hatchback in Europe and Japan and the Dongfeng-Honda X-NV & M-NV, and the GAC-Honda VE-1 SUVs in China.
+The SUVs are technically pure electric variants of the outgoing HR-V but don’t wear the Honda badge.

 Images of the SUV e:concept from the Honda China website.